junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Half an inch.
 The memory of the drowning water comes back, along with the memory of the first time those lips pressing on his, the warmth of the lips and the cold water mixed together, and then that silvery cursing light started stealing away Cas's grace.
 The voice at the back of his head comes back, starts screaming at him: *Don't do this!
 Don't you dare kissing him!
 Don't you hurt him again!*

-"It really doesn't help those traumatic memory that our first kiss was a curse, does it?"
-Dean says, half-jokingly.
+"It really doesn't help that our first kiss was a curse, does it?
+Hell of a trauma memory," Dean says, half-jokingly.

 "We just have to make more memories, then," answers Cas.
-His hands and wings on the back of Dean's head pulls ever so slightly.
+His hands and wings on the back of Dean's head pull ever so slightly.
 Just enough to close the last half an inch, and their lips press together.

 Dean drowns in the waves of emotions and sensations. *It's Cas that he's kissing.
 It's really Cas.
 And it's a real kiss.
 No curse, no spell, no disaster.
 Just like he imagined, so many times, for so many years.
 He can finally love him so freely, kiss him the way he wants.
 Those lips, so dry and chapped, but also so soft and gentle, warm and passionate.
 And best of all, Cas is kissing back.*

-Castiel melts in the kiss, his feathers puff up all over his wings. *Dean's lips taste like true paradise, like the morning wind before the sun rises, like the starry sky when meteors fly by, like the drops of ocean that have been there since eons ago and will remain there eons later -- Dean is everything, he's not just a human, he's all the best thing, he's the space and time, he's the universe.
+Castiel melts in the kiss, his feathers puff up all over his wings. *Dean's lips taste like true paradise, like the morning wind before the sun rises, like the starry sky when meteors fly by, like the drops of ocean that have been there since eons ago and will remain there eons later -- Dean is giving him everything.
+Dean is showing him the world.
+Dean* is *everything.
+He's not just a human, he's all the best things, he's the space and time, he's the universe.
 And how can he, a mere angel, love him enough?
 And best of all, Dean is loving him back.*

 <br>

 "Can I have one more confession?"
 Dean asks, later, way later, when they're getting comfortable, and Cas is lying on Dean's bed -- they don't find the need to have a separate room now, even if it's next door.

-Cas

-###### [TBC]

-"Looks like we still have a long way to go.
-I still can't believe I just had a full therapy right here.
-Even I wouldn't believe I actually talked to you about these things -- feelings, I mean.
+Cas props himself up slightly, his wings draping over Dean's back.
+"What is it?" he asks.

+"So, I was thinking --" Dean starts slowly, having to look for words again, but it's not as hard as before.
+"Now that I really think about what I just said, all those things about feelings and love --"

+The muscles on Cas's shoulder start tensing again almost immediately.
+Dean puts his arms around him quickly, squeezing lightly.
+"No, no, I'm not regretting anything.
+I'm not taking them back.
+I'm just thinking, that actually really didn't sound like me.
+I mean, me?
+Talking about feelings?
+Having a full therapy right there?
+Come on.
 I've never done that before.
+Everything I said was true, sure, but don't tell me it didn't cross your mind that maybe I wasn't really myself for a sec back there."

+Cas squints at him, watching him closely.
+He asks slowly, "What are you talking about?"

-It doesn't really sound like me.
-And I suspect, that part of me is exactly what I see when that tablet Big Bang happened.
-In that vision, I saw something truly unimaginable --"
+Dean's hands absentmindedly strokes Cas's arms and back, and he tells the angel, "So, here's my theory -- I suspect, that part of me that saved us so much trouble, talking things out, is exactly what I saw when the tablet Big Bang happened.
+It kinda gave me a vision before it brought you and Sam back, and in that vision, I saw something absolutely unimaginable.
+Like I told you and Sam back there, something I had never imagined."

 "What was that?"

 "Me -- us -- happy."

-"A happy ending?"
+Dean says slowly, one word at a time.
+"Remember when I said that, Sam laughed at me for being so pessimistic and couldn't believe I never imagined him and you being all healthy and well again?
+It's just partially true, the whole thing is, I saw myself in there, feeling worthy and loved, and I saw all of us living a happy life -- including me.
+I just realized, I never imagined myself in that picture before, and apparently the tablets, with all those God's creation power in them, saw it in me, or rather, saw it missing in me, and decided it was the real deepest thing that I need, so the explosion created it for me -- for us.
+Maybe it didn't just fix you and Sam, it fixed my stupid ass too.
+And I didn't realize that until now.
+It really gave us the thing that we deserve.
+Come to think about it, the Words are the best writer."

+"So you're saying, the Words wrote us a happy ending?"
+Cas relaxes a little, leaning into Dean's touch.

-"Not ending, the journey, the life.
-Remember Chuck's books?
-I just suddenly remembered, the reason why Metatron wanted to mess up with us, is because he wanted to rewrite Chuck's story, write it the way *he* wanted, the worse and more horrible way.
-But for once, I want our life to be not a creepy supernatural haunted horror story, but a fluffy chick-flick happy story."
+"Not ending, the journey, the chance of creating a life for our own."
+Dean adjusts his posture, propping up a little so he can look into Cas's eyes better.
+"Remember Chuck's books?
+I just suddenly remembered that, the reason why Metatron wanted to mess up with us, is because he wanted to rewrite Chuck's story, write it the way *he* wanted to see, apparently a more awful and terrible way -- which, somehow, must involve us kissing, I would never understand a psycho writer's mind.
+But for once, I think I can see the point, I want our life to not be a creepy supernatural haunted horror story anymore, but a fluffy chick-flick happy story."

-"I thought you don't like chick-flick."
+"I thought you don't like chick-flicks."
+Cas points out.

-"I do now."
+"I do now, if that means I get to do this."
+Dean smiles, leaning back in and diving right back into another long series of pecking kisses.

+Cas moans happily.
+"I do, too," he answers, in the middle of busy returning those kisses.

-Leans back and diving right back into another long series of kiss.
-And they know, it's just the beginning of a long happy story.
-Because this time, not Chuck, not Metatron.
-It's them, writing their own stories.
+Dean decides he really like this story now, the story of their life, and he knows -- and he knows Cas knows -- it's just the beginning of a long happy -- happier -- story.
+Because this time, not Chuck, not Metatron, it's them, writing their own stories.

 <br>